covid19i/SID-gamma/README.md

-Estimating the noise level in an image.
+Estimating the noise level in a synthetic RAW image.

-An improvement to Learning to See in the Dark paper.
-Estimating the gamma ot the exposure duration of the image from the image.
+And, an improvement to Learning to See in the Dark paper.
+Estimating the gamma or the exposure duration of the image from the image.